robin-rpr/ris-kafka/README.md

 curl -fsSL https://downloads.ris-kafka.com/docker-compose.yml | docker stack deploy -c - ris-kafka
 ```

-> **Note:** The default RRC replica count is two.
-You can provide a custom value by setting the `REPLICA_COUNT` environment variable, this will make use of [Docker's Environment Variable Interpolation](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation).
-Please make sure to have enough resources for the number of replicas you specify.
-An additional average of 30GB of RAM is required for each additional replica.
+> **Note:** For more fine grained control, you can override the default of your deployment values by using [Docker's Environment Variable Interpolation](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation).
+Please refer to the [docker-compose.yml](docker-compose.yml) file for more information.
+You can export or prepend these environment variables before running the `docker stack deploy` command above.

 This will start all collector instances with automatic leader election and failover capabilities:
 - Only one instance actively sends data at a time